Kingdom of Kongo: Expansion of the slave trade

 However, the kings of Portugal eventually determined the best way to deal with the trade through the Kwanza to Ndongo was to establish their own base there.
 In 1560, again responding to a request from Angola, the Portuguese crown sent Paulo Dias de Novais as ambassador to Ndongo with the idea of settling relations with the country.
 Ngola Kiluanji was not interested in this mission, however, as it offered only baptism and diplomatic relations, while he hoped for military support.
 In 1575, Portugal would follow with a mission of conquest, also under Paulo Dias de Novais, this time to conquer the country and monopolize its slave trade.

 Royal rivalries

-A common characteristic of political life in the kingdom of Kongo was fierce competition over succession to the throne.
-Afonso's own contest for the throne was intense, and he had to fight a major battle with his half brother, and probably against lesser enemies in the early years of his reign.
-Afonso described his ascent to the throne, representing it as specifically a war by pagans against the Christian ruler.
-But this was probably more propaganda on his part, and succession struggles were probably normal even in the early years of the kingdom.

-A great deal is known about how such struggles took place from the contest that followed Afonso's death in late 1542 or early 1543.
-This is in large part due to a detailed inquest conducted by royal officials in 1550, which survives in the Portuguese archives.
-In this inquest, one can see that factions formed behind prominent men, such as Afonso I's son, Pedro Nkanga a Mvemba and Diogo Nkumbi a Mpudi, his grandson who ultimately overthrew Pedro in 1545.
-Although the factions placed themselves in the idiom of kinship (using the Portuguese term geração or lineage, probably kanda in Kikongo) they were not formed strictly along heredity lines since close kin were often in separate factions.
-The players included nobles holding appointive titles to provincial governorships, members of the royal council and also officials in the now well-developed Church hierarchy.

 King Diogo I skillfully replaced or outmaneuvered his entrenched competitors after he was crowned in 1545.
 He faced a major conspiracy led by Pedro I, who had taken refuge in a church, and whom Diogo in respect of the Church's rule of asylum allowed to remain in the church.
-However, Diogo did conduct an inquiry into the plot, the text of which was sent to Portugal in 1552 and gives us an excellent idea of the way in which plotters hoped to overthrow the king by enticing his supporters to abandon him.
+However, Diogo did conduct an inquiry into the plot, the text of which was sent to Portugal in 1552 which shows the way in which plotters hoped to overthrow the king by enticing his supporters to abandon him.